 - Require input parameters to know what mode to run?

-If your device is something, someone wears, like a health tracker, think about how, what, when, and where they will use it.
-For example, does your customer need to know your wearable device is:
+If your smart product is something, someone wears, like a health tracker, think about how, what, when, and where they will use it.
+For example, does your customer need to know your wearable product is:

 - Only waterproof up to a certain point?